 The former is the preferred mechanism for tools that author HTML, since the structure in the source information can be used to make informed choices regarding which HTML elements and attributes are most appropriate.

-certain extreme cases mean limiting the use of flow elements to just a few elements, like
+extreme cases mean limiting the use of flow elements to just a few

 All authoring tools, whether WYSIWYG or not, should make a best effort attempt at enabling users to create well-structured, semantically rich, media-independent content.